terraform-module/terraform-aws-lambda/README.md

-# AWS Lambda VPC
+# AWS Lambda

-Deploy Lambda into VPC
+Deploy Lambda into VPC or outside of the vpc

 ## Usage example